ocf/ocfweb/ocfweb/docs/docs/staff/backend/libvirt.md

 ### How do I turn off a VM?

-You can SSH into the VM and run the `poweroff` command, or you can run `sudo virsh stop <vm-name>` on the hypervisor which hosts it.
+You can SSH into the VM and run the `shutdown` command, or you can run `sudo virsh stop <vm-name>` on the hypervisor which hosts it.

+If it's a public-facing VM (e.g. tsunami), remember to give a positive amount of time to the shutdown command, so users have adequate warning.

+### How do I make a VM automatically turn on when the hypervisor boots?

+On the hypervisor, run `sudo virsh autostart <vm-name>`.

+You can list which VMs are set to autostart with `sudo virsh list --all --autostart`.

+Firestorm is set to autostart because it must be running in order for any staff to log in (other than by using the root account).
+Other VMs are not set to autostart because if they start before LDAP and Kerberos are available, logins may not necessarily work properly.

 ### Is there a GUI for all of this?